triton-inference-server/dali_backend/docs/tutorials/training_to_inference.md

     1. Set up your Deep Learning model.
 Description of this step is outside of the scope of this tutorial.
     1. Create a directory for the DALI model.
     1. Insert the DALI pipeline definition (prepared in the **Step 1**) into the `dali.py` file in the version directory.
     1. Create a configuration file (unnecessary, if you are using Model Autoconfiguration for DALI Backend).
+Make sure that the names of the inputs in the model configuration match the names of the input operators assigned in **Step 1**.
     1. Combine the Deep Learning and DALI models using [model ensemble](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/architecture.html#ensemble-models) or [BLS script](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/index.html?highlight=business%20logic%20scripting).
 1. Run the Triton server and send some requests to it.